-Our policy therefore is to impose the maximum £5,000 penalty for failure to comply.
-If a local authority confirms that a property is (or has been) let in breach of the regulations, they may serve a financial penalty up to 18 months after the breach and/or publish details of the breach for at least 12 months.
-Local authorities can decide on the level of the penalty, up to maximum limits set by the regulations.
+Our Policy therefore is to impose the maximum £5,000 penalty for failure to comply. f a local authority confirms that a property is (or has been) let in breach of the Regulations, they may serve a financial penalty up to 18 months after the breach and/or publish details of the breach for at least 12 months.
+Local authorities can decide on the level of the penalty, up to maximum limits set by the Regulations.

-The maximum penalties amounts apply per property and per breach of the regulations.
+The maximum penalties amounts apply per property and per breach of the Regulations.
 They are:

-- Up to £2,000 and/or publication penalty for renting out a non-compliant property for less than 3 months. - Up to £4,000 and/or publication penalty for renting out a non-compliant property for 3 months or more. - Up to £1,000 and/or publication for providing false or misleading information on the PRS Exemptions Register. - Up to £2,000 and/or publication for failure to comply with a compliance notice.
+• up to £2,000 and/or publication penalty for renting out a non-compliant property for less than 3 months

+- up to £4,000 and/or publication penalty for renting out a non-compliant property for 3 months or more - up to £1,000 and/or publication for providing false or misleading information on the PRS Exemptions Register

-The maximum amount you can be fined per property is £5,000 in total.
+• up to £2,000 and/or publication for failure to comply with a compliance notice The maximum amount you can be fined per property is £5,000 in total.

 The publication penalty will apply for a period of 12 months.
-This means that the council will publish some details of the landlord's breach on a publicly accessible part of the PRS Exemptions Register for a period of 12 months.
+This means that the Council will publish some details of the landlords breach on a publically accessible part of the PRS Exemptions Register for a period of 12 months.

-The level of financial penalty for each case will be decided in line with the civil penalties policy.
+The level of financial penalty for each case will be decided in line with the Financial Penalty Appendix 1 by following the Seven Step process detailed at Section 3